 In 1980, Miss Robinson returned home to Tuskegee, and was appointed Director of the City of Tuskegee’s Department of Cultural Affairs by Mayor Johnny Ford.
 As part of the Department of Cultural Affairs, she formed and directed The Tuskegee City Dance Theatre School and Company.
 Dancers from the school and company were to become the core of the cast of a production of “BUBBLING BROWN SUGAR”, which Miss Robinson staged for the Tuskegee Department of Cultural Affairs, and which was performed to great acclaim, in 1988 and ’89 in Tuskegee, and at the prestigious Alabama Shakespeare Festival in Montgomery, Alabama.

-When The Department of Cultural Affairs was discontinued in 1989, Miss Robinson began a 13 year tenure, as a full-time member of the faculty of the Department of Theatre at Auburn University in Auburn, Alabama.
-As Associate Professor of dance and theatre, she taught dance and directed dance and theatre productions creating six original full-length dance/dramas for the Department of Theatre.
+When The Department of Cultural Affairs was discontinued in 1989, Miss Robinson was invited to become a full-time member of the faculty of the Department of Theatre at Auburn University in Auburn, Alabama.
+As Associate Professor of dance and theatre, for 15 years, she taught dance and directed dance and theatre productions, creating six original full-length dance/dramas for the Department of Theatre.
 She concluded her career at Auburn, by serving for 2 years as the Theatre Department’s first Scholar-In-Residence.
 In that capacity, she wrote and directed her last play at Auburn, the highly acclaimed, “STRANGE FRUIT, THE STORY OF AN ALABAMA LYNCHING”.

-Determined not to give up her dream of founding a theatre company in her hometown, Miss Robinson founded The Tuskegee Repertory Theatre, Inc. School and Company in 1991.
+Determined not to give up her dream of founding a theatre company in her hometown, Miss Robinson founded The Tuskegee Repertory Theatre, Inc. (TRT) 1991.
 In 1996 she purchased the downtown Tuskegee Post Office building, and opened it as The Jessie Clinton Arts Centre in order to house the offices, and the teaching/ rehearsal/performance space for the school and company.
 The Jessie Clinton Arts Centre has become the home of what has now become a full fledged theatre company, The Tuskegee Repertory Theatre, Inc., directed by Miss Robinson, who writes or co-writes the company’s original plays, which she also directs, choreographs, and in which she sometimes performs as a dancer and/or as an actress.
+Miss Robinson has also written a screen play about Dr. Booker T. Washington: "BOOKER T. WASHINGTON, GOING HOME.